sabs21/forge-mod-dev-docker/README.md

 4. [Forge](https://files.minecraftforge.net/net/minecraftforge/forge/)
 5. Windows 10/11
 6. 4 GB of free space
-### Optional
-1. If using your own repository, you must [setup connecting with SSH through GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).
-Start the SSH agent via `ssh-agent -s` before building the containers.

-IMPORTANT: You must call 'docker compose up' from powershell with your ssh-agent running to clone your git repo on build.
-After your container is built, you must call 'docker compose up' within git bash to forward the ssh-agent into the containers to push/pull to GitHub.
 ## Steps
 1. Install all requirements.
 2. Clone this repo.
+3. Place existing source code (located in `/src/main/java/com` within the forge MDK) you may have into the `com` folder.
+This will be copied into the development container on build.
-3. Open Docker Desktop and VS Code.
+4. Open Docker Desktop and VS Code.
-4. In VS Code, open into the cloned repo folder.
+5. In VS Code, open into the cloned repo folder.
-5. Rename `.env.example` to `.env`.
+6. Rename `.env.example` to `.env`.
-6. In `.env`, set both the minecraft version and forge version.
-If you want to use an existing Forge MDK based repo, setup SSH through GitHub (see optional step 1), then supply your repo's ssh url to the repo variable.
+7. In `.env`, set both the minecraft version and forge version.
-7. In VS Code, hit F1 and select "Dev Containers: Reopen in Container".
+8. In VS Code, hit F1 and select "Dev Containers: Reopen in Container".
-8. Wait for everything to build!
+9. Wait for everything to build!
 This may take between 2-10 minutes depending on your internet speeds and PC specs.
-9. Once complete, you should have a running Minecraft server with VS Code displaying the contents of the Forge MDK from the `mc-dev` container.
+10. Once complete, you should have a running Minecraft server with VS Code displaying the contents of the Forge MDK from the `mc-dev` container.

 NOTE: If you don't want to use VS Code, then use `docker compose up` in the repo folder to build all Docker containers.

+## Using Git
+The `com` folder will reflect any changes made within the `/usr/local/proj/src/main/java/com` folder in the Docker container.
+This allows you to perform git actions on your host machine, completely outside of Docker.

 ## Building/Compiling your mod
 Execute `gradlew build` within the `mc-dev` container.
 You will need to restart your `mc-server` container to see changes take effect.